mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/project/swift.md

 ## Install CocoaPods

-* Open the `Terminal` app and navigate to the project folder by typing:
+* Open the `Terminal` app and navigate to the project folder by typing.

 ``` shell
 cd ~/Desktop/PhoneToApp
 ```

-* Install CocoaPods in your system, if you don't have it already:
+* Install CocoaPods in your system, if you don't have it already.

 ``` shell
 sudo gem install cocoapods